jpc22/jpc22.github.io/_pages/splash-page.md

   - image_path: /assets/images/Refixture-Flowchart.png
     alt: "Flowchart"
     title: "How it works"
-    excerpt: 'Users define, arrange, and generate their rooms by taking the steps in the flowchart.
+    excerpt: 'Users follow Refixture's workflow to define, arrange, and generate rooms of their own.
 Users create a close approximation of their rooms using the preset furniture designs included.
 The result may not look the same, but by applying measurements they can be scaled to match their real counterparts in size.
-Using the algorithm to place furniture is optional, and some fixtures in the room are static, meaning they do not move around.'
+Refixture works intuitively, but also provides documentation on all features.'
     url: "/documentation/"
     btn_label: "Documentation"
     btn_class: "btn--primary"